talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     Integer loyaltyProgramId = 56; // Integer | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
     String loyaltyTransactionType = "loyaltyTransactionType_example"; // String | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
     String subledgerId = "subledgerId_example"; // String | The ID of the subledger by which we filter the data.
     OffsetDateTime startDate = new OffsetDateTime(); // OffsetDateTime | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
+Results are filtered by transaction creation date.  **Note:**   - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
     OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
+Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
     Integer pageSize = 50; // Integer | The number of items in this response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
-      InlineResponse20012 result = apiInstance.getLoyaltyProgramTransactions(loyaltyProgramId, loyaltyTransactionType, subledgerId, startDate, endDate, pageSize, skip);
+      InlineResponse20013 result = apiInstance.getLoyaltyProgramTransactions(loyaltyProgramId, loyaltyTransactionType, subledgerId, startDate, endDate, pageSize, skip);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getLoyaltyProgramTransactions");